All Episodes

 That's a lot of Obama.

-Well, he said that.
+Well, he just said that.

 Yeah, okay, fine.

-You're trying to But it's not only Obama, it's Rush Limbaugh.
+But it's not only Obama, it's Rush Limbaugh.

-All right, so you hear what happened here.
+So you hear what happened here?

-So here's Brooks going on and wringing his hands about people that think they have all the answers and they have no humility, they don't realize they're wrong, so they never go to people who tell them they're wrong and try to learn from them.
+So here's Brooks going on and wringing his hands about people that think they have all the answers and they have no humility.

-And Charlie Rose says, Yeah, like Obama.
+And Charlie Rose says, yeah, like Obama.

-And Brooks says, well, no, no, no, no, no, no, Rush Limbaugh.
+And Brooks says, well, no, no, no, no, no, no, no, Rush Limbaugh.

 It's Rush Limbaugh.

-And Rose said, no, no, no, no.
+And Rose says, no, no, no, no.

-And Brooks says, well, there's a vast difference between the two, I agree with that.
+And Brooks says, well, there's a vast difference between the two.

 But this guy wouldn't know humility if it hit him in the face.